Optional Lectio Divina Prayer

 The Message: The Gospel and Your Story

-As St. Ignatius’s meditation shows, the spiritual battle is underway, and Christ and his army fight for the salvation of all souls.
-But though we are in the battle, we know the ending: Christ has won!
-His death on the cross won victory for us all, both for our eternal salvation and the sins, wounds and temptations we face every day.
-Choosing to follow Christ, to accept his free gift of salvation and to stand under his banner, is the first step for entering the battle.
-We cannot serve at his side if we do not first belong to him and his kingdom.
+As St. Ignatius’ meditation shows, a spiritual battle is raging all around us, as Christ and his army fight for the salvation of all souls.
+Choosing to follow Christ and stand under his banner is the first step for entering the battle at his side.
+We cannot serve him in this battle if we are not totally committed to him, if we are not surrendered to him as Lord, if we do not allow him to reign over every aspect of our lives.
+We cannot serve him in this battle if we are not allowing ourselves to be transformed by the saving power of the cross.
 As you begin to think about Christ’s mission, remember what God has done in your life and how he has redeemed you, healed you and made you new.

 Discuss: How has the decision to follow Christ changed or shaped your life?
 How are you continuing to grow in placing Christ at the center of your life?